 - FluentU — This language learning program offers access to authentic French content, which intermediate students need to immerse themselves in the natural language.
 Each video clip has optional interactive subtitles that supply information such as word definitions and video references.

 After watching a video, you can review new words and structures with the vocabulary list or transcript.
 Additionally, you can hone in on your pronunciation through multimedia flashcards and personalized quizzes.

-These elements can make it much easier to digest the difficult grammar and conjugations that you’ll need to learn in any intermediate French course you take.
+One cool component of this site is that many of the lessons feature interesting tidbits about culture, geography and colloquialisms.
+These elements can make it much easier to digest the difficult grammar and conjugations in intermediate French.

+- Frantastique — Frantastique’s intermediate French lessons take the form of interactive, animated videos with a fictional storyline centered around the famous French writer Victor Hugo.
 By studying for 10 to 15 minutes per day, learners can take lessons that match their level to keep themselves interested over the long haul.

 The site’s small daily time commitment and engaging storyline make it a great option to hold the interest of language learners with busy schedules and wandering minds.

-We wish you the best of luck in the next leg of your journey and hope you’re ready to embrace it (even if it’s a little uncomfortable)!
+With all of these resources, we wish you the best of luck in the next leg of your journey and hope you’re ready to embrace it (even if it’s a little uncomfortable)!

 And please don’t hesitate to check back in when you’re ready to check out some advanced French resources!